tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-nan
+'EXTERNAL_PREREQUISITES_NOT_MET'

 ### Label

-'A bdq:Response.status used to indicate that a bdq:Response.result was not generated because a bdq:sourceAuthority was not available or was off-line.
-If the test is run at a later time, it may produce a different result.'
+'EXTERNAL_PREREQUISITES_NOT_MET'

+## Controlled Value

+'EXTERNAL_PREREQUISITES_NOT_MET'

 ### Type

 NamedIndividual

-## Superclass

-'EXTERNAL_PREREQUISITES_NOT_MET'

 ### Definition

-'EXTERNAL_PREREQUISITES_NOT_MET'

-### Comment

-'EXTERNAL_PREREQUISITES_NOT_MET'
+'A bdq:Response.status used to indicate that a bdq:Response.result was not generated because a bdq:sourceAuthority was not available or was off-line.
+If the test is run at a later time, it may produce a different result.'

 ********************